Ernst Jäckh: Career in Britain

-At this point in 1933, Jäckh left Germany for refuge in Britain, but he still traveled to Germany on a steady basis and maintained contact with the government and went to Nazi-related events.

-He became international director of the newly founded New Commonwealth Society, which had been created in 1932 by David Davies, 1st Baron Davies and which advocated the creation of an international tribunal and an international police force.
-Jäckh worked with the German branch of the society, which at first had close ties to the Nazi Party; but subsequently, the Nazis grew suspcious of both the branch and of Jäckh, reporting that Jäckh was a "highly murky personality" and that he was "married to a Jew" and thus could not be relied upon to represent German interests in international settings.
+At this point in 1933, Jäckh, together with his wife Marta, left Germany for Britain.
+In London, he became international director of the newly founded New Commonwealth Society, which had been created in 1932 by David Davies, 1st Baron Davies and which advocated the creation of an international tribunal and an international police force.
+Jäckh worked with the German branch of the society, which at first had close ties to the Nazi Party; but subsequently, the Nazis grew suspicious of both the branch and of Jäckh, reporting that Jäckh was a "highly murky personality" and that he was "married to a Jew" and thus could not be relied upon to represent German interests in international settings.

-Jäckh was said to have become a British citizen and to have represented the British Foreign office on trips he took to Turkey.
+Jäckh became a British citizen and represented the British Foreign office on trips he took to Turkey and Europe.
 When the Second World War started in 1939, Jäckh was named head of the Southeastern Division of the British Ministry of Information.